 As announced on December 22, 2005, we have engaged an executive search firm to find a new chief financial officer.
 We are seeking an individual highly experienced in public company financial reporting and controls as well as investor relations.
 We currently anticipate that our current chief financial officer will remain with Novelis until his successor is in place.
 Robert M. Patterson joined Novelis as a senior finance professional, effective March 27, 2006.
 Mr. Patterson assumed the position and responsibilities of controller on April 27, 2006.
-Our former controller will continue to serve as our principal accounting officer until the filing of this quarterly report on Form 10-Q/A, our quarterly report on Form 10-Q/A for the second quarter of 2005 and our quarterly report on Form 10-Q for the third quarter of 2005 and is expected to remain with Novelis through the first half of 2006 to assist with transition matters.
+Our former controller will continue to serve as our principal accounting officer until the filing of this quarterly report on Form 10-Q/A for the second quarter of 2005, our quarterly report on Form 10-Q/A for the first quarter of 2005 and our quarterly report on Form 10-Q/A for the first quarter of 2005 and our quarterly report on Form 10-Q/A for the first quarter of 2005 and our quarterly report on Form 10-Q/A for the first quarter of 2005 and our quarterly report on Form 10-Q/A for the first quarter of 2005 and our quarterly report on Form 10-Q for the third quarter of 2005 and is expected to remain with Novelis through the first half of 2006 to assist with transition matters.
 While we expect a smooth transition in the leadership of our accounting and finance organization, our current chief financial officer and former controller are important to our existing financial reporting and control processes, and we cannot assure you that their departure will not lead to one or more material changes in our internal control over financial reporting during a future period.

-Other than the remedial measures described in paragraphs 4, 5, 6 and 7 that impacted our internal control over financial reporting during the quarter ended March 31, 2005, there were no other changes in our internal control over financial reporting that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting during the quarter ended March 31, 2005.
+Other than the remedial measures described in paragraphs 4, 5, 6 and 7 that impacted our internal control over financial reporting during the quarter ended June 30, 2005, there were no other changes in our internal control over financial reporting that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting during the quarter ended June 30, 2005.